c2is/basicControlsWui/README.md

 What is Wiwi
 ------------
 Wiwi is a small web application based on silex wich allows you to perform some basic functional tests against a website.
+Currently it controls :
+- robots.txt (checking there isn't any disallow /);
+- home page (checking there isn't any meta robot tag containig "noindex" or "nofollow" string);
+- all pages status (chekcing there isn't any 404).

 Requirements
 ------------